 Video: Avoiding Accidents

-Yeah.
-Whoa, hold on there, cowboy.
-Yes, we all want to get back.
-But going fast before everyone is ready could prevent us from getting back at all.
+Kary-Ann: Whoa, hold on there, cowboy.
+Yes, we all want to get back, but going fast before everyone is ready could prevent us from getting back at all.
 OK, here’s the deal.

-One of the leading causes of boating fatalities is victims falling overboard.
-That’s why we don’t take off until everyone in the boat, especially the operator, is wearing their lifejacket and seated securely.
+Haley: One of the leading causes of boating fatalities is victims falling overboard.
+That’s why we don’t take off until everyone in the boat, especially the operator, is wearing their life jacket and seated securely.
 And we stay off the gunwale, bow, deck, and seat backs.

 Know and follow the navigation rules, use extra caution when making turns, heading into the sun’s glare, or boating at night.
 Watch and anticipate the actions of others in the water: swimmers, divers, fishermen, personal watercraft, other boats, you name it.